KrzysztofZakrzewski/portfolio/docs/W_przygotowaniau/index.md

-# Następne projetkty pojawią wkrótce ✍🏻
+# Next projects will appear soon. ✍🏻